 In Georgia, an injured person can recover damages even if they share liability for their accident.
 Under Georgia’s comparative negligence policy, a person can pursue compensation as long as they are less than 50 percent at fault for the incident.
 However, the court will reduce their damages in proportion to their share of fault.
 For instance, if a victim’s damages amount to $100,000 but they are 40 percent at fault for the accident, the court will permit them to recover 60 percent of the damages, or $60,000.

-Spinal injury victims in Gainesville should consult a seasoned attorney to further explain the legal nuances of Georgia’s negligence laws.
+Spinal injury victims should consult a seasoned attorney to further explain the legal nuances of Georgia’s negligence laws.

 Spinal cord injuries can incur massive costs for medical and rehabilitative care.
 A victim may also be left unable to work and earn wages while they are recovering, adding to their financial burden.